 Step 2: Browse!
 Browse!
 Browse!
 There are no major archery shops in Scotland although smaller supplier Redfrog are in Ayrshire.
 However, here the Internet is your friend.
 Write up a shopping list, visit some of the sites listed below, compare prices and write down anything that is unclear.
 Here is a recurve checklist listing everything you need (or is more optional early on) for a recurve bow with component descriptions here.
 Also included are a few examples of kit you might find interesting but do your own research.
 Archery kit is a VERY personal thing.

 Step 3: Speak to someone at the club again (ideally an experienced archer, more ideally an equipment nerd.
 Every club has at least one) to review your list and clarify any questions you have.
 Quality and price are things to be considered.
 Not everything good is expensive, not everything expensive is good … and cheap can be a false economy.
-Honestly, getting things wrong in archery can be eye wateringly expensive or frustrating.
+Honestly, getting things wrong in archery can be eye wateringly expensive or, more commonly, frustrating.
 So ASK!